 - 15.1 Changes to URLs.
 From time to time, Google may change any URL referenced in these Data Processing Terms and the content at any such URL.
 Google may only change the list of potential Processor Services at privacy.google.com/businesses/adsservices: - (a) to reflect a change to the name of a service; - (b) to add a new service; or - (c) to remove a service where either: (i) all contracts for the provision of that service are terminated; or (ii) Google has Customer's consent. - 15.2 Changes to Data Processing Terms.
-Google may change these Data Processing Terms if the change: - (a) is expressly permitted by these Data Processing Terms, including as described in Section 15.1 (Changes to URLs); - (b) reflects a change in the name or form of a legal entity; - (c) is required to comply with applicable law, applicable regulation, a court order or guidance issued by a governmental regulator or agency; or - (d) does not: (i) result in a degradation of the overall security of the Processor Services; (ii) expand the scope of, or remove any restrictions on, Google's processing of Customer Personal Data, as described in Section 5.3 (Google's Compliance with Instructions); and (iii) otherwise have a material adverse impact on Customer's rights under these Data Processing Terms, as reasonably determined by Google. - Notification of Changes.
+Google may change these Data Processing Terms if the change: - (a) is expressly permitted by these Data Processing Terms, including as described in Section 15.1 (Changes to URLs); - (b) reflects a change in the name or form of a legal entity; - (c) is required to comply with applicable law, applicable regulation, a court order or guidance issued by a governmental regulator or agency; or - (d) does not: (i) result in a degradation of the overall security of the Processor Services; (ii) expand the scope of, or remove any restrictions on, (x) in the case of the Additional Terms for Non-European Data Protection Legislation, Google's rights to use or otherwise process the data in scope of the Additional Terms for Non-European Data Protection

+Legislation or (y) in the case of the remainder of these Data Processing Terms, Google's processing of Customer Personal Data, as described in Section 5.3 (Google's Compliance with Instructions); and (iii) otherwise have a material adverse impact on Customer's rights under these Data Processing Terms, as reasonably determined by Google.

+Notification of Changes.
 If Google intends to change these Data Processing Terms under Section 15.2(c) or (d), Google will inform Customer at least 30 days (or such shorter period as may be required to comply with applicable law, applicable regulation, a court order or guidance issued by a governmental regulator or agency) before the change will take effect by either: (a) sending an email to the Notification Email Address; or (b) alerting Customer via the user interface for the Processor Services.
 If Customer objects to any such change, Customer may terminate the Agreement by giving written notice to Google within 90 days of being informed by Google of the change.